Содержание

 resolve them via the root name servers.
 Instead of

-can be written to have all requests forwarded and
+only can be written to have all requests forwarded and

 none sent to the root name servers.
 This makes sense for firewall